kristian-lange-tw/JATOS_docs_v3/pages/Three-Types-of-Session-Data.md

 The difference between session data and the result data is that the results are stored **permanently** in the database, and will stay there after the study is finished.
 So, store any information that might be useful for data analysis in the result data.

 ### Batch Session Data
-The Batch Session Data is useful to share information between workers of a given batch, even if they don't belong to the same group.
+The Batch Session Data is useful to share information between workers of a given batch, even if they don't run at the same time.
 Some examples include:

  * Control a pseudo-random assignment of conditions to workers (e.g., assign conditions A and B to the same number of workers).
  * Combine results from different groups working in the same batch.